vitalyros/raw-manga-translator/README.md

 ## Using
 - Enable translation mode in the tab with manga.
   - Click the plugin icon in the firefox toolkit
-  - Or left-click on the page to open the context menu and choose `Enable raw manga tranlation`
+  - Or left-click on the page to open the context menu and choose `Enable raw manga translation`
 - Select a text bubble or a text area
   - Right click a text bubble to translate it
   - If the text is not in the bubble or the recontition failed - right click and drag to select an area with text
 - Do disable translation mode
   - Click once again on the plugin icon in the firefox toolkit
-  - Or left-click on the page to open the context menu and choose `Disable raw manga tranlation`
+  - Or left-click on the page to open the context menu and choose `Disable raw manga translation`

 ## License
 - All code in the `src` directory is under Apache License 2.0